wenfengzhuo/wenfengzhuo-v3.github.io/_posts/2020-04-01-System Design - 2.md

 This diagram seems specific to an online system, for example a website, but can be applied to many problems if you think of the `client`, `server`, `database` in a more general way.

-> `client` can be: a real user, a web browser, a programming language library, a console or terminal, a batch job driver
+> **client** can be: a real user, a web browser, a programming language library, a console or terminal, a batch job driver</br>
->
-> `server` can be: any server that accepts requests from clients and responds accordingly.
-For example, a web server, a load balancer, a DNS server, a cache system, a batch job master server
+> **server** can be: any server that accepts requests from clients and responds accordingly.
+For example, a web server, a load balancer, a DNS server, a cache system, a batch job master server<br/>
->
-> `database` can be: any system that persists any data for future usage
+> **database** can be: any system that persists any data for future usage

 ### Examples of Systems
 Let’s review some examples.